There’s something fishy about Hearthstone’s Send in the Murlocs Tavern Brawl

 How to win Send in the Murlocs

-Most Murlocs are fairly low-cost, so you’re very likely to have a 1-mana minion in hand to play on your first turn — but if you don’t be sure to mulligan for something you can play immediately.
-Send in the Murlocs is essentially a race to get as many Murlocs on the board as possible, buff them up by playing even more Murlocs, and then smash your opponent in the face.
+Send in the Murlocs is essentially a race to get as many Murlocs on the board as possible and then smash your opponent in the face.

-If you lose control of the board, you’ll probably lose the match, so keep putting minions on the board and pressuring your opponent so they don’t have time to respond.
-There’s plenty of RNG involved here, and bad hands can make this impossible — but following an aggressive strategy is the way to win.
+If you lose control of the board, you’ll probably lose the match, so keep the pressure on.
+There’s plenty of RNG involved here, and bad hands can sometimes make winning impossible — but following an aggressive strategy is the way to win.

-While no class feels terribly overpowered in this Brawl, two stand out to me: Shaman and Mage.
+While no class feels terribly overpowered in this Brawl, three stand out to me: Shaman, Mage, and Priest.
 Some Shaman spells have good synergy with Murlocs, and casting Windfury on a buffed Murloc (or Megafin) is hard to beat.
-Alternately, Mage is good at board control, with AOE spells to wipe out all of those tiny Murloc minions, plus their Fireblast Hero Power can take out weaker Murlocs on its own, while Priest buffs can turn your tiny Murlocs into devastating threats.
+Alternately, Mage and Priest are both good at board control, with AOE spells to wipe out all of those tiny Murloc minions.
+Mages’ Fireblast Hero Power can take out weaker Murlocs on its own, while Priest buffs can turn your tiny Murlocs into devastating threats.

 But no classes seem particularly bad at this Brawl, either.
-Priests and Paladins both have buffs to keep your Murlocs alive, and Hunters’ Explosive Trap can be a solid board clear.
 You can any class you’d like, which makes this a decent Brawl for finishing class quests.

 Please consider supporting our Patreon!